-The fee for a marriage license is $15.00 with an additional $5.00 fee for a certified copy of the license payable at the time of application.
+The fee for a marriage license is $25.00 with an additional $9.00 fee for a certified copy of the license payable at the time of application (cash and debit/credit card will be accepted-no personal CHECKS accepted).
 The certified copy is required to execute any legal name changes and will be mailed to you after we receive your completed marriage license.
-Additional certified copies may be purchased at $5.00 per copy.
+Additional certified copies may be purchased at $9.00 per copy.

 FAQ - Frequently Asked Questions: